microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 Your Codespace environment should load in a new browser tab.
 It will take approximately 3-5 minutes the first time you create the codespace for it to load.

 - When the codespace completes loading, you should find an instance of Visual Studio Code running in your browser with the files needed for this hackathon.

-- **TODO:** THIS LINE SHOULDN'T BE NECESSARY ==> You should be able to view your codespace.
-Enter in the following command in the terminal: `pip install -r requirements.txt`.
-This should successfully install all the libraries you need.

-- **TODO:** REMOVE THIS LINE AS STUDENTS CAN'T DO THIS UNTIL CHALLENGE 1 ==> Fill out your .env file with the Azure resource credentials.
-You can fill the values in this file as you go through the challenges.

 You are ready to run the Jupyter Notebook files, hooray!
 Skip to section: [Setup Azure OpenAI](#setup-azure-openai)